NetDPer/PrivWGE/README.md

 ### Test run

--MSE metric for link weight prediction is in ComputeMSE.py
+- MSE metric for link weight prediction is in ComputeMSE.py

--PCC (Pearson correlation coefficient) metric for weighted structural equivalence is in functions.py
+- PCC (Pearson correlation coefficient) metric for weighted structural equivalence is in functions.py

--run PrivWGE.py in unsupervisedEmbed
+- run PrivWGE.py in unsupervisedEmbed